Notes on hand woven rugs, by Andrew Haughton

-Whoever you go to, (and Scotland has plenty of independent rug shops) I recommend you do look hard at only genuine hand woven wool rugs rather than machine produced rugs.
-Though more expensive (not always), they're more characterful and made of entirely natural material.
-On ecological grounds, rugs of synthetic material will likely be chucked into our groaning landfill in 10 years so may be a compromise we can avoid.
+Which ever rug shop you go to (and Scotland has plenty of independent rug shops), I recommend you look at only genuine hand woven wool rugs rather than machine produced rugs.
+Though hand made rugs are usually more expensive, they're usually more characterful and nearly always made of pure, natural material.
+Purely on ecological grounds rugs of synthetic material will likely be thrown into our groaning landfills in 10 years.
+This is just one good reason why, in my opinion, they are not a good choice.

-There are many ways to categorise, rugs from the main weaving regions such as India, Iran, Afghanistan or Morocco.
+There are many ways to categorise rugs from weaving regions such as India, Iran, Afghanistan or Morocco.

 Design and colour

-A village rug design may be influenced by a neighbour’s or by a design seen in the market place or from another country.
+A village rug design may be influenced by a neighbour’s weaving or by a design from the other side of the country or from across borders, seen when visiting the nearest bazaar..
 You may spot, especially in tribal and village rugs, little irregularities, changes in colour; that’s usually a sign of hand weaving and often a lasting delight to the owner.

-There is also the lustre (or dullness!) of wool to notice.
-And then colour; new synthetic dyes can be exceptionally good and long lasting, though not always.
-Natural dying is a dying art but some great examples persist, not just in 19th century rugs.
+There is also the lustre of wool to consider.
+And then there is the all important colour.
+New synthetic dyes can be exceptionally good and long lasting, but certainly not always.
+Natural dyes, as old as the ancient textiles arts, since the last 100 or more years are disappearing along with the nomadic culture they come from.
+They are now rare and expensive but some great examples persist, not just in 19th century rugs.

-Finally, take time to look around, may be ask to try one at home, see if it connects in the room, above all love it!
+Finally, take time to examine different rugs before you buy, may be ask to try one at home, see if it connects in the room, above all love it!

 Andrew Haughton, The Nomads Tent, Edinburgh, December 2025.